-Study one is drawn from initial study this project, which sought the in to identify differences between groups using a multi-touch table and paper-based versions of the same tasks.
-As described elsewhere (Higgins, Mercier, Burd & Joyce-Gibbons, 2012; Mercier, Vourloumi & Higgins, 2013), each group worked with a teacher, who supported them in solving the math tasks, and coming to agreement on a solution for the history task.
+Study one is drawn from the initial study in this project, which sought to identify differences between groups using a multi-touch table and paper-based versions of the same tasks.
+As described elsewhere (Higgins et al. 2012; Mercier et al. 2013), each group worked with a teacher, who supported them in solving the math tasks, and coming to agreement on a solution for the history task.
 In this study we look at the emergent leadership in the groups and compare leadership across conditions.
 Due to the similarity in outcomes in all groups, the relationship between leadership and outcomes are not explored.
 In both conditions, video and audio was captured using two cameras (mounted on tri-pods in the paper-based condition, and ceiling-mounted in the multi-touch condition).